Hydnellum aurantiacum: Description

-Basidia (the spore-bearing cells) are between 35 and 46 by 8–11 µm, club-shaped (clavate), without clamp connections, and four-spored.
-The sterigmata (extensions of the basidia bearing spores) may be up to 6 µm long.
-Basidiospores are roughly spherical in shape, with rough warty outgrowths (tubercles), nonamyloid, and have dimensions of 5.5–8 by 5.5–6.5 µm.
+Basidia (the spore-bearing cells) are between 35 and 46 by 8–11 μm, club-shaped (clavate), without clamp connections, and four-spored.
+The sterigmata (extensions of the basidia bearing spores) may be up to 6 μm long.
+The spores are roughly spherical in shape, with rough warty outgrowths (tubercles), nonamyloid, and have dimensions of 5.5–8 by 5.5–6.5 μm.

 Similar species

 The species resembles the polypore Phaeolus schweinitzii when viewed from the top of the cap surface, but it has teeth instead of pores on the hymenium.
 Closely related and morphologically similar species in the genus Hydnellum include H. auratile (has more uniformly coloured flesh), H. caeruleum (may look similar in age), H. congenum (has thin flesh in the cap), H. ferrugipes, H. earlianum (has a smoother cap, and spines have sulfur-yellow tips, not white).

 Distribution and habitat

 This species is typically found growing solitary or in clusters on the ground in conifer and mixed woods.
 Rarely, fruit bodies may have their stipes fused together.
 Hydnellum aurantiacum has been reported from Australia, Europe, North America, and Asia, including China India, and Korea.
 It is one of the most frequently encountered Thelephorales species found in the Sverdlovsk region of Russia.